Speaking

 I present regularly at global industry conferences, OWASP events, government workshops, academic programs, and private customer gatherings.
 Recent examples include:

-• OWASP Global AppSec, the flagship application security conference of the Open Worldwide Application Security Project (multiple years, multiple regions)Keynote / Session
+• OWASP Global AppSec, the flagship OWASP application security conference (multiple years, multiple regions)Host / Session

 • RSA Conference and ecosystem eventsSession / Panel